maziac/DeZog/documentation/EmulatorInterface.md

 - write-memory
 	- space:write_log_u8(32768,15)

-- get-stack-backtrace: not as suchneed to be constructed through register and mem read.
+- get-stack-backtrace: not as such. need to be constructed through register and mem read.

 - breakpoint action, i.e. bp logs: MAME can do a printf to console.
 That could be transmitted to z80-debug.

 ### Open (MAME)